 Look at this picture below you can see my little dot.
 Only a shark attack that has been investigated and found to be a confirmed unprovoked shark attack can get a dot on this map and be recorded in history as an Unprovoked Shark Attack.

 The picture above shows Lemon Shark checked, the year 1976 -1977 and Non-fatal at my attack location Delray Beach Florida USA.
-That’s me a 1976 Lemon shark Attack Survivor – Right arm amputation from by a seven foot Lemon Shark.
+That’s me Al Brenneka a 1976 Lemon Shark Attack Survivor – Right arm amputation from by a seven foot Lemon Shark while Surfing.

-There is another type of Shark Attack other than the Unprovoked Shark Attack which has thousands of more people that have been attacked by Sharks, but they just never passed the “Unprovoked Shark Attack guidelines”.
-These are real shark attacks people die, are injured or even consumed by sharks, they are what we call “Non-Unprovoked Shark Attacks”.
+There is another type of Shark Attack other than the Unprovoked Shark Attack which has thousands of more people that have been attacked by Sharks, but they just never passed the “Unprovoked Shark Attack Guidelines”.
+These are real shark attacks people die, are injured or even consumed by sharks, they are what we call “Not-Unprovoked Shark Attacks”.

 (The New Unprovoked Shark Attack Interactive Map)